We have published a new article with fresh information about the same topic of this article. You can read it here.

 Can you imagine even a day without your phone?
 Possibly not!
 Mobile has become one of the most important accessories of our lives, something you just cannot forget to carry with you.
 And with the recent spate of mobile apps, it has become a lot more than just a phone.
-There is an app for almost everything you want to do, be it ordering food, recharging a phone, hiring a cab, play games or watch a television show.
-Apps have become an indispensable part of the digital world for your day to day activities.
+There is an app for almost everything you want to do, be it ordering food, recharging a phone, hiring a cab, playing games, or watching a television show.
+Apps have become an indispensable part of the digital world for your day-to-day activities.

 Let’s consider some stats to know more about the popularity and need of creating a mobile app:

 - Mobile apps account for more than half (52%) of all the time spent on digital media.
 (Source: Go-globe.com)